 Step-by-Step Instructions

-Here’s a look at the easy process involved in making this granola bar recipe.
-Scroll down to the bottom of this post for the full recipe.
+Here’s a look at the easy process involved in making this homemade granola bar recipe.
+Scroll down to the bottom of this post for the full recipe, including the amounts and timing.

 TIP: In Step 1, you’ll see the batter start to pull together and you can also check it by squeezing a bit between your fingers—it should be sticky enough to hold together when you squeeze it.
 Add a little more water or puree if it’s not quite sticky enough.